Liubri/AltoAI/README.md

-# 🎵 Alto-AI — AI-Powered Spotify Playlist Generator
+# 🎵 AltoAI — AI-Powered Spotify Playlist Generator

 Alto-AI is an intelligent playlist generator that transforms any text prompt into a curated Spotify playlist.
 Describe a vibe, mood, scenario, or genre — Alto-AI generates a playlist and lets you export it directly to your Spotify account.